5GZORRO/issm/api/README.md

         requested_price  - price of the resource (range e.g. "15-25")
-        latitude       - the desired location of the slice/resource longitude      - the desired location of the slice/resource resource_type  - the type of the resource (e.g, "vnf") category       - category (e.g "cdn")
+        latitude       - the desired location of the slice/resource longitude      - the desired location of the slice/resource resourceSpecCharacteristic - the type of the resource (e.g, "CDN") category       - category (e.g "vnf")
         qos_parameters - (json - e.g. {"bandwidth": "30"})

 Return: